marmelab/react-admin/docs/ImageInput.md

 * `src`: An [object URL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) for the `File`, e.g. 'blob:https://example.com/1e67e00e-860d-40a5-89ae-6ab0cbee6273'
 * `rawFile`: [The `File` object](https://developer.mozilla.org/fr/docs/Web/API/File) itself

 It is the responsibility of your `dataProvider` to send the file to the server (encoded in Base64, or using multipart upload) and to transform the `src` property.
-See [the Data Provider documentation](./DataProviders.md#handling-file-uploads) for an example.
+See [the Handling File Uploads](#handling-file-uploads) for an example.

 Files are accepted or rejected based on the `accept`, `multiple`, `minSize` and `maxSize` props.